leonardaustin/gitutils/README.md

 GoGet extracts the base domain from the repository URL you provide and clones the repository into the desired path.
 It dynamically determines the correct organization and repository names to create a clean directory structure.

-For exmaple, cloning any Git repository
-To clone a Git repository and store it in a predefined path, use the GoGet command followed by the repository URL:
+For example, to clone a Git repository and store it in a predefined path, use the GoGet command followed by the repository URL:

 ```shell
 goget github.com/orgname/repo1
 ```

-GoGet will clone the repository github.com/orgname/repo1 and save it to the path ~/src/github.com/orgname.
+GoGet will clone the repository `github.com/orgname/repo1` and save it to `~/src/github.com/orgname/repo1`.

 ## Disclaimer